 He hates the vacuum--literally attacking it when I try to get housework done.
 He hates balloons.
 My poor kids know that if they have a birthday party, or go to a special event where someone offers them a balloon, they have to decline because our dog will freak out if we bring them into the house.
-He hates when people hug, dance or wrestle together.
-Whenever I try to hug my son (who has pretty much taken over ownership of this guy--they're inseparable) Harley will get in the middle of the hug and bark till I back off.
+He's never far from his favorite stuffed animal, his squirrel.
+He even sleeps with the thing.

 I had just put this little swing up for my youngest two.
 I hung it from a tree branch in the front yard.
 When I let the dog out to do his business, he took one look at that thing, looked back at my girls as if to say "I'll protect you!" and then went nuts!

 I had been taking pictures of the kids in the yard, so I have my phone nearby and started recording.
 As you'll see, he's kind of ridiculous in his lack of awareness of just how small he is.
 But that doesn't stop our hilarious hero from trying.
 And the kids got such a kick out of it!

 Dynamite really does come in small packages, as far as this guy is concerned!